 Squirrels love eating ripe tomatoes.
 Harvesting your tomatoes when they’re just starting to turn pink or yellow and letting them ripen inside on the kitchen counter is a great option to avoid the unnecessary competition.

 Propping a fake owl up near your tomato plants can help.
 This also applies to adding a snake on the ground, but squirrels will get used to it not moving, so you’ll want to switch it up every so often.

 It’s like the Elf on a Shelf, but for your garden!

-AKA Woodchucks – These fuzzy creatures have a sweet tooth for the little red fruit, and can tear up a garden in no time flat!
+AKA Woodchucks – Groundhogs definitely eat tomatoes.
+These fuzzy creatures eat ripe tomatoes, and can tear up a garden in no time flat!
 They’re vegetarians, so they eat all kinds of plants and garden crops.

 While fences can help keep out a lot of pests, if you’re trying to get rid of groundhogs, you’re going to have to be a little more thoughtful about your placement.
 Groundhogs are burrowing animals (as their name suggests), so if you have your fence several inches underground, they’ll be unable to dig under it.

 Deer eat different types of shrubs, grasses, leaves, fungi, and other ferns, but deer will also eat tomatoes and other plants in your garden.

 They can travel far greater distances than most people realize and they usually come at night time or early in the morning.
 You can try many things to prevent them from eating your plants like repellents, fencing, lights, scare tactics, deer-proof containers.

 Do deer eat tomatoes?
 They do for sure, oftentimes plucking a tomato right off the vine.
 They will also jump a fence to get to your tomatoes, so if that’s how you’re trying to prevent them, make sure it’s a good-sized fence (over 7 feet).